zlosynth/daisy/examples/bootloader/README.md

 ## Flashing the example

 First, install the bootloader on the board.
 You can use <https://flash.daisy.audio/>, go to the "Bootloader" tab, select version "v6.2", and flash it.
-Alternatively, you can use the libDaisy project and its Makefile.

-First, install the bootloader on the board.
-You can use <https://flash.daisy.audio/>, go to the "Bootloader" tab, select version "v6.2", and flash it.
 Alternatively you can use the [libDaisy](https://github.com/electro-smith/libDaisy/tree/master) project and its `Makefile`.